13 Podzol Soils

 Other soils.

-Firm Pan Podzols
+Firm Pan Podzol Soils

-ZO - ORTHIC PODZOLS
+ZO - ORTHIC PODZOL SOILS

-Orthic Podzol Soils are well or moderately well drained, and do not have a pan or a firm horizon with massive structure.
+Orthic Podzol Soils are usually well or moderately well drained, and do not have a pan or a firm horizon with massive structure.

 ZOH